 In November 2011, the laboratory of Nobel laureate David Baltimore published encouraging results from humanized mouse studies of an approach to HIV prevention they have named vectored immunoprophylaxis (assigned the slightly uncomfortable acronym VIP).
 The strategy involves the use of adeno-associated virus (AAV) as a vector to deliver genes that make broadly neutralizing antibodies against HIV after delivery into muscle tissue.
 The ultimate goal is to make an end-run around the well-documented challenges associated with designing a vaccine capable of persuading the human immune system to generate broadly neutralizing antibodies.
-Instead, AAV would serve as a factory for the production of these antibodies, a task to which it is thought to be well-suited because it persists for very long periods in the episome of cells (but does not integrate into the genome).
+Instead, AAV would serve as a factory for the production of these antibodies, a task to which it is thought to be well-suited because it can persist for very long periods in the episome of cells.
 The idea was first developed by Phillip Johnson at the Children’s Hospital of Philadelphia, who is collaborating with the International AIDS Vaccine Initiative (IAVI) to launch phase I human testing of an AAV encoding the broadly neutralizing antibody PG9 (listed as AAV1-PG9 on the IAVI portfolio page).
 Johnson’s preclinical research in the SIV/macaque model has been covered previously on the blog.

 Baltimore’s VIP work is now receiving renewed attention due to the posting of a video by Cara Santa Maria, who runs the appealingly named “Talk Nerdy to Me” science blog on Huffington Post.
 Inadvertently, the distillation of the research into a short-video-interview format suggests a narrative in which the VIP idea is unprecedented and unique, created by Baltimore and the scientists in his lab.
 Baltimore’s opening statement, “no one has ever tried this before,” is true in that VIP has yet to be tried in humans, but it risks glossing over the contributions of Johnson and many others who have long been wrestling with the complex issues involved in attempting to develop the technology for clinical testing.
 In essence, the approach is a gene therapy intended for healthy HIV-negative people, and it is very likely—and entirely appropriate—that plans for human trials will be closely scrutinized by regulators prior to approval.